 Blueberries are one of the more accessible superfoods.
 And with so many ways to use them, adding them to your everyday menu shouldn’t be too difficult.

 Remember: you’re more likely to enjoy their health benefits if you eat them regularly.

 The best part?
-Blueberries are delicious, and you’ll enjoy every little one.
-Healthy foods never tasted better!
+They're delicious.
+You’ll enjoy every little one.